saqib1707/Image-Processing/parallel_computing.md

 3. Each slave process takes a task (function + a chunk of data) from the todo list, runs map(function,chunk), and puts the result in a results list.
 4. The master process waits until all tasks are handled and returns the concatenation of the results list.<br>

-The todo list is actually a queue and must be accessible by all processes(master and slaves).The todo list is stored in the master process.
+The todo list is actually a queue and must be accessible by all processes(master and slaves).The todo list is stored in the master process and its access must be synchronized.
 A special thread of the master process waits for the task requests from slave processes and returns the task function and arguments.
 This requires serialization.

 ### Difference between processes and threads
 A process consists of-